Rush (wrestler): Lucha Libre AAA Worldwide (2019–2023)

 On December 1, 2019, at Triplemanía Regia, Rush made his AAA debut, defeating Pagano and L.A.
 Park in a three-way match.
 On December 14 at Guerra de Titanes, the now-renamed "Rush El Toro Blanco" teamed with Blue Demon Jr. and Rey Escorpión to defeat Psycho Clown, Dr. Wagner Jr., and Drago.
 After the match, it was announced that Rush, La Bestia del Ring, Killer Kross, L.A.
 Park and Konnan were forming a new group called La Facción Ingobernable (based on Rush's Los Ingobernables group from CMLL).

+In June 2023, Rush announced his departure from AAA.